FMMT666/launchpad.py/README.md

 ![RGB color palette](/images/promk3_transmit.png)

-      Otherwise you will be spammed by pressure events!
+      Otherwise the receive buffer will be spammed with messages.

 ### For Launchpad Mk2 users